Best Things to Do in Nice in 3 Days- an Itinerary

 So you might be wondering about what to do in Nice in 3 days?
 Well, this a good question – with this Nice itinerary to you will get to visit the city´s highlights and a few places around it.

-Before finding out about the best things to do in Nice in 3 days and the most beautiful places to visit, you will find some travel tips for Nice, so you are well prepared for the trip to this beautiful city.
+So, in this “3-day Nice itinerary” you will find out about the best things to do in Nice in 3 days and the most beautiful places to visit, but you will find some travel tips for Nice, so you are well prepared for the trip to this beautiful city.

 NICE ITINERARY – WHAT TO DO IN NICE IN 3 DAYS